-DFO Conservation & Protection was provided \$25K of funding under the collaborative agreement with the PPFA in 2020 (Section 9).
+DFO Conservation & Protection was provided \$25K of funding under the collaborative agreement with the PPFA in 2021 (Section 9).
 This was mobilization funding, intended for additional surveillance; day, evening and weekend patrols, evidence collection, and preparation of case materials and attendance at court for an enhanced compliance assessment to identify improvements and new directions related to the program.

-Fishery Officers dedicated a total of 1,775.5 patrol and non-patrol enforcement hours to the 2020 commercial prawn fishery and conducted 405 vessel, 1,195 gear, 905 persons, and 2 vehicle checks.
-Approximately 43 restaurant/retail/plant inspections were also conducted for illegal sales.
-Twenty-five violations were encountered during the commercial fishery for fishing during closed time/area, registration/licence, reporting, gear illegal/used illegally.
+Fishery Officers conducted vessel, gear, persons, and vehicle checks during the 2021 commercial prawn fishery.
+Coastwide data (numbers) and dedicated total patrol and non-patrol enforcement hours was not available at time of publication.
+Restaurant/retail/plant inspections were also conducted for illegal sales.
+Violations were encountered during the commercial fishery for fishing during closed time/area, registration/licence, reporting, gear illegal/used illegally, and illegal retention of bycatch.